 Best Campus Recruitment Strategy: Hire Talent while spending less

 The recruitment industry is working hard to keep up with current technological trends.
-Companies that recognize the importance of implementing the latest trends in areas such as production and marketing are more likely to recognize the importance of implementing innovative recruiting strategies.
+Companies that recognize the importance of implementing the latest trends in production and marketing are more likely to recognize the importance of implementing innovative recruiting strategies.

-According to Jeanne Meister (founding partner of Future Workplace), AI-enabled chatbots are most likely to have an effect on the recruiting process and employee training and development.
-AI is increasingly playing a significant role in the hiring process, both in terms of the quality and quantity of candidates hired.
+According to Jeanne Meister (founding partner of Future Workplace), AI-enabled chatbots are most likely to affect the recruiting process and employee training and development.
+AI is increasingly playing a significant role in the hiring process regarding the quality and quantity of candidates hired.

-Artificial Intelligence is being utilized to deduct the manual burden of hiring because of the high-touch procedures and the ever-expanding database of prospective candidates included.
+Artificial Intelligence is being utilized to deduct the manual burden of hiring because of the high-touch procedures and the ever-expanding database of prospective candidates.
 AI performs low-level tasks such as interview scheduling and database filtering to provide useful information to recruiters.

 Jaguar, for example, recently collaborated with Gorillaz (a virtual British band) to make a skill-based interactive mixed reality app for recruiting the top engineering talents.
 Jaguar’s global initiative aimed to hire over 1000 engineers for the company’s expanding Land Rover segment.
-In a similar vein, Marriott and Facebook collaborated to test a game-based assessment for the former’s recruitment drive.
+Similarly, Marriott and Facebook collaborated to test a game-based assessment for the former’s recruitment drive.

 Often, the number of resumes held is greater than the number of candidates chosen for a job.
-The waitlist frequently contains a wealth of potential resources who would excel in other roles within the organization.
+The waitlist frequently contains a wealth of potential resources who would excel in other organizational roles.

 Using a good candidate tracking system, recruiters can quickly narrow down well-qualified candidates and, with the right strategy, pique the finalists’ interest in other tasks and roles.
 Even if they’re not currently interested, chances are they will re-engage with you for a job in the future.

-In fact, this is one of the most crucial steps in strengthening your recruitment strategy.
-Knowing which methods are producing results and which are wasting your time and money will allow you to fine-tune your recruitment efforts.
+It is one of the most crucial steps in strengthening your recruitment strategy.
+Knowing which methods are producing results and wasting your time and money will allow you to fine-tune your recruitment efforts.
 Examine the various channels that make it simple for you to find the best entry-level candidates.

-Companies can create appealing career pages that highlight current employee experiences, perks available, and extras.
-Freshers frequently want to be a part of a fun and vibrant workplace, so including photos and videos that represent an organization’s work culture will be a game-changer.
+Companies can create appealing career pages highlighting current employee experiences, available perks, and extras.
+Freshers frequently want to be a part of a fun and vibrant workplace, so including photos and videos representing an organization’s work culture will be a game-changer.
 Another important consideration is to maintain a consistent communication style on your career page and on job networking sites such as LinkedIn to ensure consistency in the messages you deliver.